spy4x/seed/docs/how-to.md

 * How to configure .gitignore?
 * How to configure package.json?
 * How to configure TypeScript?
-* How to configure TSLint?
+* How to configure ESLint?
 * How to configure Prettier?
 * How to configure all dependencies properly?
 Lerna/Yarn?
 * How to control code quality? (git hooks)